nomokazu/linking-attack-poc/README.md

 #### Flag in main()
 - graphFlag : Do you want to draw a graph?
 If graphFlag = 1, then graph data showing the relationship between time and signal strength is stored.
 - modelFlag : Do you output 3D modeling?
 If modelFlag = 1, then the image of the 3D model at the time when the signal strength corresponding to each RPI reached its maximum is stored.
-- mixFlag : Mix signal strength of two different devices?
+- mixFlag : Do you want to simulate a mix of smartphones with different signal strengths?
 If mixFlag = 1, then the simulation is run under the condition of a mix of smartphones with two different signal strengths.

 Note that if graphFlag or ModelFlag is set to 1, the simulation is performed using only the first parameter.